ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

 name
-  Name of a data set, generation data group (GDG), aggregate, or a file path, to query.
+  Name of a data set, generation data group (GDG), aggregate, or a UNIX System Services file path, to query.

   Data sets can be sequential, partitioned (PDS), partitioned extended (PDSE), VSAMs or generation data sets (GDS).